nic005-arch/games/Blackjack/README.md

     ```

 Make sure you are in the project directory where `main.py` is located.
-if thisi is the first time you run the game , it will automatically download all the cards trouh an http api , so be patient the operation could take a couple of minutes
+if this is the first time you run the game , it will automatically download all the cards trouh an http api , so be patient the operation could take a couple of minutes

 ## How to Play